Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 ![](assets/key-pair-snowsql.png)

-Type **Ctrl-D** to get out of SnowSQL session.
+Type `Ctrl-D` to get out of SnowSQL session.

-You can edit the [**~/.snowsql/config**](https://docs.snowflake.com/en/user-guide/snowsql-config.html#snowsql-config-file) file to set default parameters and eliminate the need to specify them every time you run snowsql.
+You can edit the [`~/.snowsql/config`](https://docs.snowflake.com/en/user-guide/snowsql-config.html#snowsql-config-file) file to set default parameters and eliminate the need to specify them every time you run snowsql.

 At this point, the Snowflake setup is complete.

 <!---------------------------->
 ## Configure Kafka connector to Snowflake with Snowpipe streaming SDK

-Duration: 5
+Duration: 10 minutes

 #### 1. Run the following commands to collect various connection parameters for the Kafka connector
 ```commandline